 In addition, this management system informs our interactions with the environment and neighbouring communities in a manner that demonstrates the company’s consistent application of best practices.

 Occupational health management

-We review and update our risk-based Occupational hygiene monitoring programme once a year according to health hazards and levels of risk identified as prevailing or emerging.
+We review and update our risk-based Occupational hygiene monitoring programme annually according to health hazards and levels of risk that are identifed to be prevailing or emerging.

 The programme currently applies to similar exposure groups (SEGs), which include all Rössing Uranium workers and site contractors.
-SEGs are groups of workers who have the same general exposure profile because of the similarity and frequency of the tasks they perform, the similar ways in which they perform such tasks and the similar materials and processes with which they work.
+SEGs are groups of workers who have the same general exposure profle because of the similarity and frequency of the tasks they perform, the similar ways in which they perform those tasks and the similar materials and processes they use in their work.

 In an open-pit mine such as ours, the removal of topsoil and overburden (the soil and rock on top of the ore body) and the transport of this material, along with the crushing of ore, are typically the major sources of dust emissions.
-Dust sources may be:

 - localised, eg from blasting, loading trucks, crushing ore, or transfer by conveyor;